-Less Urgent and Non-Urgent ED Use
+3.3 Less Urgent and Non-Urgent ED Use

 Depending on education and health literacy level, patients and care provides often have different perspectives on urgency.
 An urgency to a patient may not be perceived as urgent condition by ED care provider.
 There is always a risk of either under-estimating or over-estimating urgency, which could jeopardize patient care or overcrowded and long stay in ED.
 It is vital for ED to assign the right patient to the right resources in the right place at the right time [11].
 A 5-level ESI scale triage system [12] was used for sorting patients to determine priority of further care at the time of patient arrival in the ED.
-In this study, 35% of frequent ED users presented with less urgent (ESI 4) or non-urgent (ESI 5) medical needs as shown in the bar chart in Figure 3.
-The disposition distribution by ESI level in Figure 3 reveals that 63% of these less urgent or non-urgent visits were treated and released; and 31% just walked out voluntarily.
+As shown by the bar chart in Figure 5, 35% of frequent ED users arrived with less urgent (ESI 4) or non-urgent (ESI 5) medical needs.
+The disposition distribution by ESI level in Figure 5 reveals that 63% of these less urgent or non-urgent ED visits were treated and released; and 31% just walked out voluntarily.